 - Split your maintenance calories over 5 or 6 meals (rather than 2 or 3).
 You should aim to eat every 3-4 hours.

-- Exercise at least 3 times a week, doing 30 minutes of cardio to a reasonable level of intensity.
+- Exercise at least 3 times a week, doing 30 minutes of cardio at a reasonable level of intensity.
 This will help to create the calorie deficit and encourage your body to lose fat.

-- Drink plenty of water; at least 2 liters of water every day.
+- Drink plenty of water—at least 2 liters of water every day.
 If you are dehydrated, your body will be less efficient and will make fat loss more difficult.

-- Keep a food diary to monitor how many calories you are consuming (since it is very easy to over eat.)
+- Keep a food diary to monitor how many calories you are consuming (since it is very easy to overeat.)